Tails86/ansi-string/README.md

 ### Enabling ANSI Formatting

 Windows requires ANSI formatting to be enabled before it can be used.
 This can either be set in the environment or by simply calling the following before printing so that ANSI is enabled locally.
-This returns True when successful.
 ```py
 en_tty_ansi()
 ```